TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/BaseVariants.rst

 Base Variants
 =============

-In Site Handling base variants represent different bases for you web site depending on a specified condition.
-For example your "live" base URL might be `https://example.org` but on your local machine you want `https://example.test` as a domain - that's when you add a variant.
+In Site Handling base variants represent different bases for a web site depending on a specified condition.
+For example a "live" base URL might be `https://example.org` but on local machine it's `https://example.test` as a domain - that's when variants are used.

+Base variants exist for languages, too.
+Currently these can only be defined through the respective :file:`*.yml` file, there is no UI available yet.

 Variants consist of two parts: